Thirumal Valavan

-Selvaraj Thirumal Valavan (born 27 November 1970 in Chennai, Tamil Nadu) is a former field hockey midfielder from India, who made his international debut for the Men's National Team in February 1997 against Poland.
+Selvaraj Thirumal Valavan (born 27 November 1970 in Madras, Tamil Nadu) is a former field hockey midfielder from India, who made his international debut for the Men's National Team in February 1997 against Poland.
 Valavan represented his native country at the 2000 Summer Olympics in Sydney, Australia, where India finished in seventh place.
 He comes from a hockey family and is the nephew of Former International M.P.Murugesh.
 His father Selvaraj played for State Bank of India and brother Thirugnam currently plays for Madras Port Trust.
 Selvaraj Thirumala Valavan currently plays for Indian Bank Team, Tamil Nadu in the position of Centre-Half.
 For his outstanding contribution to the field of Hockey, he was conferred the award Tamil Nadu Chief Minister's Sports Award in the year of 1999–2000.
 In the national level he has played the tournaments National Championship respectively in December 2000 held at Jammu, March 1999 held at Hyderabad where the team finished at the 2nd position, May 1997 held at Bangalore and finished at 2nd position.
 He also participated in the year December 2002 – Hyderabad, June 1997 – Bangalore.
 Selvaraj Thirumala Valavan also took part at the Muruguppa Gold Cup in the year July 1998 – Chennai (lost in semi-final).